How to Dye Pasta for Sensory Play and Crafts

 One common misconception about sensory bins is that they are expensive to make.
 Using DIY dyed pasta for your sensory bin filler is an inexpensive way to fill your bin up!
+You can check out our huge library of low-cost and DIY sensory activities for more ideas!

 Once you have learned how to dye dry pasta, you can also color your own for crafts!